Mariyaben/Mariyaben/README.md

-Sure, let's make it more creative and add some additional fields to showcase your skills and interests.
-Here's an updated version:

----

 # Hello, I'm Mariya 👋

 Welcome to my GitHub profile!
 I'm an enthusiastic and passionate AI & DS student, always eager to learn and apply my knowledge in exciting projects.
 Here's a bit about me: